fizzle77/JAFDTC/doc/README.md

 ### Configuration List

 The bulk of the page is taken up by a list of defined configurations for the selected airframe.
+Configurations in the list are sorted alphabetically, with favorites appearing first.
 Each row in this list corresponds to a configuration.
-On the left side of a row is the name of the configuration and a brief summary of what it changes in the avionics.
-On the right side of the row is a set of icons that also indicate which systems the configuration modifies.
-Systems that are linked to other systems are shown with a small gold dot in the lower right corner. this page only allows at most configuration to be selected at a time.
+On the left side of a row is the name of the configuration, a favorite icon (if the configuration is marked as a favorite), and a brief summary of what changes to avionics the configuration includes.
+On the right side of the row is a set of icons that also indicate which specific systems the configuration modifies.
+Systems that are linked to other configurations are shown with a small gold dot in the lower right corner.
+This page allows at most configuration to be selected at a time.

 Double-clicking a row will open up the
 [System Editor Page](#system-editor-page)
 for the configuration that allows you to edit information in the configuration.
-Right-clicking on a row will bring up a context menu with additional options.
+Right-clicking on a row will bring up a context menu with operations, such as **Rename** or **Delete**, that you can perform on the clicked configuration.

 ### Command Bar

 The command bar at the top of the page provides quick access to the operations you can perform on Configurations.
-The following screen shot shows the command bar in its "open" state (accessed by clicking on the "..." button).
+The following screen shot shows the command bar in its "open" state (accessed by clicking on the "..." button at right).

 ![](images/Core_Command_Bar.png)